nidhi-anilkumar/stocks/README.md

 # stocks
-Requirements:
+## Requirements :
-pip install subprocess
+* pip install subprocess
-pip install pyyaml
+* pip install pyyaml

-Usage :
+## Usage :
 In folder stocks/data:
-Configure file stock_list.yaml with ticker names of stocks to be downloaded and the beginning date for data to be downloaded
+- [x] Configure file stock_list.yaml with ticker names of stocks to be downloaded and the beginning date for data to be downloaded

+- [x] Run
-python download_data.py
+ * python download_data.py

 In folder stocks: